romac/ADAProject/README.md

 - Where are developers located in Switzerland?
 - And more…

-From a few preliminary GitHub Search queries, we estimate the number of GitHub users who we can locate in Switzerland to between 15'000 and 20'000.
-This should hopefully give us enough data to answers the questions above, and hopefully some more that we haven't thought of yet.
+From a few preliminary GitHub Search queries, we estimate the number of GitHub users who we can locate in Switzerland to be between 15'000 and 20'000.
+This should hopefully give us enough data to answers the questions above, and hopefully a few more that we have not thought of yet.

-This project would involve quite a bit of data retrieval at first, then a fair amount of data processing and code analysis, before leaving us with a lot of data visualization to come up with, such as heat maps, graphs, charts, etc.
+This project would involve quite a bit of data retrieval at first, then a fair amount of data processing and code analysis, before leaving us with a lot of visualizations to come up with, such as heat maps, graphs, charts, lists, etc.

 ## Timeline